All genders, abilities, ages and fitness levels are welcome at Tempest.

 Workshops are occasional sessions which are pre-booked and have limited numbers.
 We also run workshops from other disciplines, such as Hula Hoop, Sound Healing, Burlesque, Salsa Dance, etc.

-Parties are fun, often themed, sessions for hen parties and birthdays.
+Parties are fun, often themed, sessions for hen parties, birthdays and team building.
 The focus is on having a giggle, learning cheeky moves and short choreographies, and participants leave with photos and prizes!
-Parties will return when the government advised we can have larger numbers.
+Contact us to book a party for ANY occasion

 Do you teach men?